Kodular/Documentation/docs/components/lego-mindstorms/ev3/ev3-gyro-sensor.md

 {>>Returns `number`<<}

-Returns the current angle or rotation speed based on current mode, or -1 if the value cannot be read from sensor.
+_Returns the current angle or rotation speed based on current mode, or -1 if the value cannot be read from sensor._

 ### SetAngleMode

 [[Method('EV3 Gyro Sensor', 'SetAngleMode', false)]]

-Measures the orientation of the sensor.
+_Measures the orientation of the sensor._

 ### SetRateMode

 [[Method('EV3 Gyro Sensor', 'SetRateMode', false)]]

-Measures the angular velocity of the sensor.
+_Measures the angular velocity of the sensor._

 ## Properties

 ### Bluetooth Client

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('EV3 Gyro Sensor', 'Bluetooth Client')]]